Bird Nets For Garden Beds

 As you can see in the photo below, the end hoops get pulled inwards a little.
 I’m going to hammer in some tomato stakes to hold them up straight.

-If you have a choice, the white nets seem to be better for this stuff.
+If you have a choice, the white bird nets seem to be better for this stuff.
 Black nets look nice because they’re almost invisible, but that means that the birds can’t see them and they’ll get tangled up.
 Then you either have unnecessary slow deaths, or the thankless task of trying to untangle an ungrateful bird while avoiding its beak and claws.

 How do you protect your gardens from birds?
 I’d love to hear about other cheap and simple solutions!